Suicide mission: Armed hostage takings

+Those trying to take soldiers prisoner, or take civilian hostages, have also used suicide tactics.

-Armed hostage takings, particularly those planned (e.g., by a terrorist group) for political purposes, could be considered suicide missions.
+Armed hostage takings, particularly those planned (e.g. by a terrorist group) for political purposes, could be considered suicide missions.
 As most governments have a policy of refusing to negotiate with terrorists, such incidents usually end with a bloody confrontation between the hostage-takers and an armed force (e.g., police or military) attempting to free the hostages.
 Also, such hostage-takings often occur in a country foreign to the perpetrators, thereby limiting their chances of escape.
-Notable examples include the 1972 Munich massacre, the 1977 Landshut hijacking, the 1980 Iranian Embassy siege, the 1996 Japanese embassy hostage crisis, and the 2004 Beslan school hostage crisis.
+Notable examples include the 1972 Munich massacre (after which the hostage takers and collaborators were systematically exterminated in an operation called "Wrath of God" Hebrew: מבצע זעם האל), the 1977 Landshut hijacking, the 1980 Iranian Embassy siege, the 1996 Japanese embassy hostage crisis, and the 2004 Beslan school hostage crisis.
 All of these high-profile hostage-takings ended with the hostage-takers being engaged by the military forces of the country in which the incident occurred, with the vast majority of the hostage-takers being killed in the aftermath.
-The extent to which the hostage-takers in each incident expected to survive or simply desired to capitalize on their publicity to send a message is a matter of speculation.